 - The Office of Civilian-Military Cooperation partners with the Department of Defense to address conflict and fragility, advance strategic competition, and manage global security risks by informing national security policy and fostering civilian-military partnerships and understanding.

 - The Program Office influences U.S. government policies to promote global peace and stability, prevent and respond to mass atrocities, counter terrorism, and empower women’s participation in preventing and resolving conflict.

 - The Office of Administrative Management Services partners with Agency stakeholders to provide human resources, operations, professional development, and financial support to the Bureau.

 Responsive and Agile Support

-CPS deploys agile funding to respond to crises and political transitions:
+USAID’s Bureau for Conflict Prevention and Stabilization deploys agile funding and expertise to respond to crises and political transitions.

-- The Transition Initiatives (TI) enables rapid programming to take advantage of new opportunities to support political transitions and address conflict.
+- The Transition Initiatives account enables rapid programming to take advantage of new opportunities to support political transitions and address conflict.

-- The U.S. Strategy on Women, Peace, and Security (WPS) advances women’s meaningful participation in preventing and resolving conflict, countering violent extremism, and building post-conflict peace and stability.
+- The Women, Peace, and Security Incentive Fund advances women’s meaningful participation in preventing and resolving conflict, countering violent extremism, and building post-conflict peace and stability.
 USAID invests in women’s leadership and empowerment to help break cycles of conflict and crisis.

 - The Office of Civilian-Military Cooperation leverages the Department of Defense expertise and resources to support USAID’s development objectives and advance programming in a wide variety of sectors and thematic areas.